Ziyangll/GoldenGoose/README.md

 # How to use

-- Download everything in the github
+- $git clone the github

 - $python http_server.py

-- open website
+- open index.html